pipecat-ai/pipecat-ai.github.io/docs/calling-your-bot/02-daily.md

 ## Example project

-We have a complete dialin-ready project using Daily as both a transport and PSTN/SIP provider [here](#) Note: TBC
+We have a complete dialin-ready project using Daily as both a transport and PSTN/SIP provider [here](#)TBC.
+This guide reference the project and steps through the important parts that make dialin work.

 ## Things you'll need